-Membership in the Astronomical League consists of astronomical societies located throughout the world and individual Members at Large.
-Currently, more than 250 societies and over 15,000 individual members, are affiliated.
+Membership in the Astronomical League consists primarily of astronomical societies located throughout the United States.
+Currently, more than 250 societies, representing over 15,000 individual members, are affiliated.
+In addition, many amateur astronomers have joined the League as individuals.

 In order to effectively serve this geographically disperse group, the Astronomical League is divided into geographic regions.
-The boundaries of the eleven regions are chosen to permit clubs to participate in regional meetings without traveling long distances.
+The boundaries of the ten regions are chosen to permit clubs to participate in regional meetings without traveling long distances.
 This also permits societies within a given region to address concerns which may be local to their area.
 The boundaries are somewhat flexible, shifting from time to time to accommodate the needs and desires of the local groups.